Home » Muffins » Pineapple and Carrot Muffins

 New to Making Muffins?

 If you’re not familiar with making muffins, let me tell you they are super easy to make!
 There’s no need for a mixer or pulling out any fancy appliances, just a few bowls and a spoon is all that you will need.
-You’ll need a cheese grater to shred up a carrot though, does that count?
+You’ll also need a box grater to shred a carrot for this particular recipe.

 When making these pineapple and carrot muffins you have to be careful with the amount of liquid in the crushed pineapple (or else you’ll have a soggy muffin).
 There is a lot of pineapple juice in the can that ends up filling space in your measuring cup (instead of crushed pineapple).
 So to avoid extra juice in your muffins use a fork to scoop the top of the pineapple out of the can.
 Once you’ve filled your 1/2 cup, press your fork down on top of the pineapple and tilt your measuring cup over a bowl (or back into the can).
 You should start to see pineapple juice drain from the measuring cup.
 Add more pineapple to fill any extra space.
 You can also use a strainer, but I find this method easier on clean up.